 Click diagram below to enlarge.

-streamlined and automated workflows, where the all parties involved – including ethics, finance and research contracts – are automatically notified of a project application coming their way
+streamlined and automated workflows, where the all parties involved – including finance and research contracts – are automatically notified of a project application coming their way

-- enable researchers to keep on top of their contract compliance requirements and integrate with SAP to track project funds.
+enable researchers to keep on top of their contract compliance requirements.
 Through its online portal, researchers can create and manage their CV which they can draw on to apply for grants and funding and use to create a publicly visible profile.

 What the eRA system means for the university

-The implementation of eRA will free up resources so that UCT can offer more comprehensive research support and more efficient administration.
+ERA allows UCT to offer more comprehensive research support and more efficient administration.
 The eRA system will allow for: